hidhruvil99/task-1/1.2/readme.md

+Do not open style.css because in this file scss in imported

 run command scss:

 for compile (it have to run for every changes -- not usable) scss file to css=> "sass style.scss style.css"